1977 Pakistani general election: Aftermath

 Bhutto used repression to curb the Alliance but soon came to conclusion that it was not possible.
 Therefore, Bhutto tried to use the option of dialogue by holding talks with the Alliance leaders.
 The Alliance demanded the 50% representation in the government, release of their party workers and leaders, and demanded new elections before 14 August.
 On 3 July 1977, then-director general of Military Intelligence Major-General Khalid Mahmud Arif revealed the military's plot to overthrow Bhutto, urging Bhutto to "rush the negotiations before its too late".
 The next day, Bhutto accepted all demands of Alliance and the stage was set for a compromise.
 Bhutto immediately travelled to Saudi Arabia and United Arab Emirates, further putting the negotiations behind and the Alliance termed his tour as "dilatory tactics".
 On 5 July, Chief of Army Staff General Muhammad Zia-ul-Haq, supported by Chief of Naval Staff Admiral Mohammad Shariff, imposed martial law and sent Bhutto behind the bars.
 Shortly, General Zia announced: "Had an agreement reached between the opposition and the Government, I would certainly never have done what I did...".
-Although his statement was dismissed by General Khalid Mahmud Arif in 1979.
+Although his statement was dismissed by General Khalid Mahmud Arif in 1979..
+The second explanation in existence, supported by the PPP and anti Zia or intervention, cite the coup was done because the agreement was made between Government of PPP and Opposition PNA, in the night of coup and Bhutto was to announce it in morning, Though its contentious among the anti Bhutto critics.